ryanapples/slider-nav/README.md

 _Side note_ - I was lucky enough to discover the `Element.getBoundingClientRect()` method a few weeks ago when I wanted to figure out the size of such element and its position relative to its parent.
 With `DOMRect` object, I was able to determine the `left` and `right` properties of each navigation item.

 https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect

+Lastly, the selected city functionality could be done more optimally and will be refactored during the next iteration.

 ## Available Scripts